 You must ensure that you choose an appropriate URL as the canonical version.
 This can be the most important URL or the one with the most links.
 Also, remember to use the correct http or https to specify the main version of the page.

-This may seem complicated and technical, but when used correctly, it can contribute to your SEO strategy and improve rankings of certain pages.
+This may seem complicated and technical, but when used correctly, it can contribute to your SEO strategy and improve search rankings.
 Get started straight away in implementing canonical tags!